 Use a ¼” seam allowance

 Sew the 2½” squares together in rows of 8, then press the seams in alternating directions.

 The collection I chose had some light fabrics so I tried to alternate my squares.
 This isn’t necessary and you’ll still end up with a beautiful baby quilt.

 Continue sewing and pressing your rows of quilt blocks.

-In the end I liked this arrangement with four rows of eight blocks.
-Each sections will measure 8½” x 16½”.
+In the end, I liked this arrangement with four rows of eight blocks.
+Each section will measure 8½” x 16½”.